mykelalvis/FT/Traveller/WORKING/Mongoose/Small Craft Catalog.md

 kept it in service in some planetary bombardment squadrons.
-More of a ‘super jet’ than a true space fighter, the Baldr is dedicated to the ground strike role, using an array of underwing- mounted weaponry to destroy vehicles, infantry
+More of a ‘super jet’ than a true space fighter, the Baldr is dedicated to the ground strike role, using an array of underwing-mounted weaponry to destroy vehicles, infantry

 concentrations and static targets.
 Its big reaction